timetag/timetag.github.io/docs/actions.rst

         emit(2, 130)# here, ch0 is duplicated to ch2 with a delay of 130ps, making a delay line

-Extending actions using embedded code
+Extending Actions using Embedded Code
 -----------------------

 Apart from the built-in actions, you can also use a embedded code to extend the functionality of ETA.